API Reference

 tmsnets.core.generate_D_A_pairs(t: int, m: int, s: int, b: int) Dict[Tuple[int, ...], List[Tuple[int, ...]]][source]

-Generates a dictionary that maps each vector D to a list of all possible corresponding vectors A. For a given D=(d_1, …, d_s), a vector A is (a_1, …, a_s) where 0 <= a_j < b^d_j for each j.
+Generates a dictionary that maps each vector D to a list of all possible corresponding vectors A, which define a specific elementary interval for the partition D by specifying the interval index along each dimension.
+For a given D = (d_1, …, d_s), a vector A = (a_1, …, a_s) satisfies: 0 <= a_j < b^d_j for each j in {1, …, s}.

 tmsnets.core.generate_D_vectors(t: int, m: int, s: int) ndarray[source]